 Served as lead transaction counsel to Surgery Partners in its acquisition of Delaware Outpatient Center for Surgery, a multi-specialty facility in Newark, Delaware.

-Represented HCA in its sale of InterMedHx, a provider of healthcare technology solutions, to Cerner.
+Represented HCA Healthcare, Inc. in its sale of InterMedHx, a provider of healthcare technology solutions, to Cerner.

 View More of Matt's Experience